Bridging the Interpersonal Gap

 Mr. Mitchell, the tall, soft-spoken southern gentleman, checked his watch and looked up at the approaching storm clouds.
-Having had an illustrious career as a civil engineer, he was dedicating his time and expertise to international development work as the president of the Mississippi Gulf Coast chapter of Engineers Without Borders (EWB).
-The group, after the successful completion of a well digging project in southern Zambia, now turned its attention to building a much-needed bridge in the small, rural community of Boca de Cuiria, Panamá.
+Having had an illustrious career as a civil engineer, he dedicates his time and expertise to international development work as the president of the Mississippi Gulf Coast chapter of Engineers Without Borders (EWB).
+After completing a well-digging project in southern Zambia, the group turned its attention to building a much-needed bridge in the small, rural community of Boca de Cuiria, Panamá.
 To put this into perspective, this is a community of 150 people surrounded by rivers and governed by the rain – a community that I called home.
-You see, for two years, I lived in Boca de Cuiria serving as a Peace Corps Volunteer.
-I worked alongside the people of this community, learning their language and culture, and getting to know them on a personal level.
+For two years, I lived in Boca de Cuiria, serving as a Peace Corps Volunteer.
+I worked alongside the people of this community, learning their language and culture and getting to know them personally.

 “Ah yes, this must be the village elder,” Mr. Mitchell proclaimed as my bumbling, octogenarian neighbor Tomás tottered past us towards his house, intent on a long afternoon nap in his hammock.
 “Tell him to fetch as many horses as he can.
 We must be out of here before the rains come.”
 I knew that Tomás had neither horses nor any sort of authority.
-In fact, there wasn’t any real organizational structure at all in Boca de Cuiria, just 30 households subsisting off the land.
-The community had no “village elders”, however, these stereotypes of rural communities in the developing world continue to bedevil the field of international development, impeding the implementation of sustainable solutions.
-But on this particular day, I was acting as an interpreter for Mr. Mitchell and the other engineers so, I diligently relayed the message.
+There wasn’t any real organizational structure in Boca de Cuiria, just 30 households subsisting off the land.
+The community had no “village elders”; however, these stereotypes of rural communities in the developing world continue to bedevil the field of international development, impeding the implementation of sustainable solutions.
+But on this particular day, I acted as an interpreter for Mr. Mitchell and the other engineers, so I diligently relayed the message.
 Tomás Villareta looked at me wide-eyed and confused.

 From my humble experience, an interpreter must be more than just a linguistic expert since the language barrier is only one of the challenges to overcome.
 The keys to being a good interpreter are cultural competency and interpersonal skills, which allow you to communicate across cultures and bridge the interpersonal gap.
-Fundamentally, interpreting is about bringing together people from different cultures and ensuring mutual understanding on an interpersonal level, replacing cultural barriers with global connections.
+Fundamentally, interpreting brings together people from different cultures and ensures mutual understanding on an interpersonal level, replacing cultural barriers with global connections.

 The Interpersonal Gap

-If we are to examine interpreting through the lens of interpersonal relations, we must turn to John L. Wallen.
-An almost mythical figure in social psychology, Wallen dedicated his career to understanding the processes and malfunctions of communication.
-True to his principles, but lacking in pragmatism, Wallen refused to publish his works, believing that “if his ideas [were] useful, they [would] spread through personalized channels of communication.”1His main contribution to the field of psycholinguistics is the theory of the interpersonal gap, which refers to the “lack of congruence”2 between the intentions of a speaker and the effect on the listener.
+To examine interpreting through the lens of interpersonal relations, we must turn to John L. Wallen.
+Wallen dedicated his career to understanding the processes and malfunctions of communication, an almost mythical figure in social psychology.
+True to his principles but lacking in pragmatism, Wallen refused to publish his works, believing that “if his ideas [were] useful, they [would] spread through personalized channels of communication.”1His main contribution to the field of psycholinguistics is the theory of the interpersonal gap, which refers to the “lack of congruence”2 between the intentions of a speaker and the effect on the listener.

 A basic conversation between two people consists of the following steps: